Foreign Trade Zones at Airports

 Airport Authorities as FTZ Grantees

 Airport authorities serve as FTZ grantees at multiple U.S. airports.
-The airport's status as a port of entry, its CBP presence, its cargo infrastructure, and its proximity to manufacturing and distribution activity make airports natural anchor points for FTZ designations.
+Airports function as FTZ grantees because they are ports of entry with CBP presence, cargo infrastructure, and proximity to manufacturing and distribution activity — each of which the ITA requires for FTZ designation eligibility.

 Dallas Fort Worth International Airport — FTZ No. 39